Work Visas UK

-International Students who are in the UK on a student visa can apply for switching to a skilled worker visa from inside the UK subject to meeting the application validity requirements and eligibility requirements as set out in Appendix Skilled Worker of the Immigration Rules.
-An application for switching from a student visa to a skilled worker visa is submitted to the Home Office UKVI according to requirements as set out in Appendix Skilled Worker, Appendix Skilled Occupations and Appendix Immigration Salary List.
+International Students in the UK on a student visa can apply to switch to a skilled worker visa from within the UK, subject to meeting the application and eligibility requirements set out in Appendix Skilled Worker of the Immigration Rules.
+An application to switch from a student visa to a skilled worker visa is submitted to the Home Office UKVI in accordance with the requirements set out in Appendix Skilled Worker, Appendix Skilled Occupations, and Appendix Immigration Salary List.

-An applicant switching from a student visa to a skilled worker visa will meet the salary requirement as a new entrant as long as the period for which the UKVI-approved licenced sponsor/employer is sponsoring the migrant skilled worker does not exceed 4 years.
-It is very common for students to be sponsored by UK employers for a period of 3 years when students are applying for switching to a skilled worker visa as a new entrant from inside the UK.
+An applicant switching from a student visa to a skilled worker visa will meet the salary requirement as a new entrant, provided the period for which the UKVI-approved licenced sponsor/employer is sponsoring the migrant skilled worker does not exceed 4 years.
+It is very common for students to be sponsored by UK employers for 3 years when applying for a skilled worker visa as a new entrant from within the UK.

-Free Immigration Advice Online For Switching From Student Visa To Skilled Worker Visa
+Free Immigration Advice Online for Switching From a Student Visa To a Skilled Worker Visa

 Course Completion Requirement For Students Switching To Skilled Worker Visa